awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-components.md

 ### Delete object<a name="policies-object-lifecycle-components-rules-days"></a>

 A delete object rule sets objects to expire within days\.
+This type of rule applies to all objects in the container, even if they were added to the container before the policy was created\.
+It takes up to 20 minutes for MediaStore to apply the new policy, but it can take up to 24 hours for the objects to clear from the container\.

 An example of two rules for deleting objects looks like this:

 ```
         {